 Nick joined Watsi on September 19th, 2016.
 Five years ago, Nick joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nick's most recent donation supported Ezra, an energetic 11-year-old from Kenya, to fund treatment for his birth condition.
+Nick's most recent donation supported U Nyan, a 62-year-old man from Burma, to fund treatment for a painful abscess on his elbow.

 Ezra is a very talkative and active boy.
 He would like to be a truck driver when he grows up.
 He's in grade five and the last born in a family of five children.
 A few years ago, his father fell into a deep hole he was digging and broke both of his legs.
 He has been recovering well but he is still unable to work.
 His mother, who is the sole breadwinner of the family does farming, ploughs farms, and does laundry for their neighbors to provide for the family.
 The family can not raise the required funds to cater for Ezra’s surgery.
 Ezra was born with hypospadias, a congenital abnormality that causes urinary dysfunction.
 Without treatment, he will continue to experience uncomfortable symptoms and will be at risk of infertility.
 Fortunately, Ezra is scheduled to undergo corrective surgery on October 19th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $847 to cover the total cost of his procedure and care.
 Ezra’s mother says, “I was really worried that my son will not get treated but now at least I’m very hopeful that he will.”